thoughtram/blog/_posts/2015-04-19-upcoming-events-in-2015.md

 ## Angular Master Class

-We've been running our workshops in several cities including Vienna, Istanbul, Switzerland and Amsterdam.
+We've been running our workshops in several cities including Vienna, Istanbul, Lugano and Amsterdam.
 However, we are always looking for new places and people that  to help us out making our trainings possible.

 Our Angular Master Class will come to the following cities: